ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 *Why the selected library is better than the other alternatives?*

-## What is the impact on adding XYZ library in terms of..?
+## What is the impact on adding XYZ library in terms of ?

 *APK size of release and debug flavors.*